pagkly/Zed/Investopedia3/The Benefits and Risks of Fixed Income Products.md

 Companies and governments issue debt securities to raise money to fund day-to-day operations and finance large projects.
 For investors, fixed-income instruments pay a set interest rate return in exchange for investors lending their money.
 At the maturity date, investors are repaid the original amount they had invested—known as the principal.

-For example, a company might issue a 5% bond with a $1,000 [face or par value](https://www.investopedia.com/terms/f/facevalue.asp) that matures in five years.
+For example, a company might issue a 5% bond with a $1,000 [[face or par value]](https://www.investopedia.com/terms/f/facevalue.asp) that matures in five years.
 The investor buys the bond for $1,000 and will not be paid back until the end of the five-years.
 Over the course of the five years, the company pays interest payments—called coupon payments—based on a rate of 5% per year.
 As a result, the investor is paid $50 per year for five years.
 At the end of the five-years, the investor is repaid the $1,000 invested initially on the maturity date.
 Investors may also find fixed-income investments that pay coupon payments monthly, quarterly, or semiannually.

 Fixed-income securities are recommended for conservative investors seeking a diversified portfolio.
 The percentage of the portfolio dedicated to fixed income depends on the investor's investment style.
 There is also an opportunity to diversify the portfolio with a mix of fixed-income products and stocks creating a portfolio that might have 50% in fixed income products and 50% in stocks.

 Treasury bonds and bills, municipal bonds, corporate bonds, and certificates of deposit (CDs) are all examples of fixed-income products.
-Bonds trade over-the-counter (OTC) on the [bond market](https://www.investopedia.com/terms/b/bondmarket.asp) and secondary market.
+Bonds trade over-the-counter (OTC) on the [[bond market]](https://www.investopedia.com/terms/b/bondmarket.asp) and secondary market.

 ## Special Considerations

 Fixed income investing is a conservative strategy where returns are generated from low-risk securities that pay predictable interest.
 Since the risk is lower, the interest coupon payments are also, usually, lower as well.
-Building a fixed income portfolio may include investing in bonds, [bond mutual funds](https://www.investopedia.com/terms/b/bondfund.asp), and certificates of deposit (CDs).
+Building a fixed income portfolio may include investing in bonds, [[bond mutual funds]](https://www.investopedia.com/terms/b/bondfund.asp), and certificates of deposit (CDs).
 One such strategy using fixed income products is called the [laddering](https://www.investopedia.com/terms/b/bondladder.asp) strategy.

 A laddering strategy offers steady interest income through the investment in a series of short-term bonds.
 As bonds mature, the portfolio manager reinvests the returned principal into new short-term bonds extending the ladder.
 This method allows the investor to have access to ready capital and avoid losing out on rising market interest rates.